 In order to achieve this, he began using a Marketing Automation tool (LeadSquared) which helped him not only capture leads from all the different channels, but account for each penny spent on them as well.

-( If you want to duplicate Adnan’s hard work, sign up for a free trial right here!)
+( If you want to duplicate Adnan’s hard work, sign up for a demo right here!)

 Converting the collected leads: